 (Please note: some content may not be complete on the beta site.).

 The capabilities of many neutron scattering instruments would be greatly enhanced by neutron polarization analyzers that can cover a wide angular range.

 Successful demonstration of wide-angle polarization analysis is the first step towards implementation for neutron scattering.
-This capability will greatly enhance the range and depth of both fundamental and applied studies of magnetic materials.
+This capability will greatly enhance fundamental and applied studies of magnetic materials.